 Alan Bono was murdered by Arne Johnson in the driveway of the Brookfield Boarding Kennels.
 The kennel (pictured above) still exists today but under a different name.
 Photo: Google Street View

 However, according to reports, during the three months that Debbie Glatzel and Arne Johnson lived next to the kennel that Alan Bono lived above, the three became very friendly.
 Debbie's mother, Judy, once said of the short and stocky Alan, "There should be more men like him."
 The Brookfield police believed that Debbie and Alan's relationship may have been more than just employer-employee, but Debbie said that Alan was an alcoholic and that "he could make friends with anybody."
 She denied there was anything between them.
 The police said that Arne and Alan were arguing over Debbie, not a stereo repair.
-This is the angle that The Conjuring: The Devil Made Me Do It takes.
-The notion of the jealous lover was also depicted in the 1983 TV movie The Demon Murder Case starring Kevin Bacon. -Pensacola News JournalDid Arne Johnson's trial mark the first time that demonic possession had been used as a defense in U.S. courts?
+The Conjuring: The Devil Made Me Do It leaves out the idea of Alan (renamed Bruno Saul in the movie) being a jealous lover but does show him grabbing Debbie.
+The notion of the jealous lover was depicted in the 1983 TV movie The Demon Murder Case starring Kevin Bacon. -Pensacola News JournalDid Arne Johnson's trial mark the first time that demonic possession had been used as a defense in U.S. courts?

 The Devil Made Me Do ItDid the judge in Arne Cheyenne Johnson's murder trial forbid the "demon defense"?Yes.
 Judge Robert J. Callahan promptly rejected the idea of a defense based on demonic possession.
 Callahan stated that no such defense could ever exist in a court of law due to a lack of evidence.
 He stated that it would be irrelative and unscientific to allow testimony related to such a defense.
 Arne Cheyenne Johnson's lawyer, Martin Minnella, had to give up the argument of demonic possession and instead decided to argue that Johnson acted in self-defense.